RecordedFuture-ProfessionalServices/psengine/docs/modules/collective_insights.md

 - `detection_type`
 - `timestamp`

 Every other value can optionally be provided and adds more context to the detection.
-In the example, we have a detection coming from Symantec.
+In the example below, we have a detection coming from Symantec.
 The hash is coming from a Recorded Future Insikt note defined by the id `doc:o6_lui`.
 The other information is retrieved by both the note (for example, the malware type and MITRE codes) and the incident itself.

 In our case, the timestamp has been mocked to "now", but in a real scenario it would be taken from the incident.